w3c/epub-tests/CONTRIBUTING.md

 1. Run the EPUB through [EPUBCheck](https://www.w3.org/publishing/epubcheck/) to ensure you didn't make any silly mistakes.
    Fix if you did.
 Your EPUBCheck version must be up to date; the program evolves with the specification…

-2. Create a pull request for your test change, including the uncompressed folder.
+2. Create a pull request for your test change with the uncompressed folder.
 Please ensure the PR's description clearly indicates which statement is being tested.
-   It is not strictly necessary to upload the generated epub files; they will be regenerated automatically on GitHub anyway.
+   The generated epub file should not be uploaded to the repository; it will be regenerated automatically on GitHub.
 Await review.

 3. Once the pull request has been merged, fork the repo for the spec you are testing — [EPUB 3.4](https://github.com/w3c/epub-specs/blob/main/epub34/authoring/index.html) or